Perarasu (film)

 Perarasu is a 2006 Indian Tamil-language vigilante action film directed by Udhayan in his debut.
-The film stars Vijayakanth in dual roles, alongside Debina Bonnerjee, Prakash Raj, Sarath Babu, Anandaraj and Pandiarajan.
+The film stars Vijayakanth in the main dual lead role, alongside Debina Bonnerjee, Prakash Raj, Sarath Babu, Anandaraj and Pandiarajan.
 The music is composed by Pravin Mani.
 The film was released on 14 September 2006.

 Plot

 CBI officer Kasi Viswanathan is entrusted to investigate the mysterious disappearance of Judge Sadhasivam.
 The Kasi Viswanathan team comprises junior officer DCP Kesavan Nair IPS and a head constable Kandhasamy.

 Soon Kasi finds out that a state minister Ilakkiyan is behind all crimes in the city, and he is assisted by three senior cops.
 Suddenly, one by one, the bad cops are killed, with needle of suspicion resting on Kasi, as a lookalike is behind the murders.
 It is revealed that it is a revenge killing by Perarasu Pandiyan, Kasi's twin brother, and that Kasi's birth name is Ilavarasu Pandiyan.

 We are told in a flashback by the family retainer Maarimuthu that Kasi was the long-lost twin brother of Perarasu Ilavarasu Pandiyan, and their father, the local chieftain Chakkaravarthi Pandiyan, was at one time the kingmaker of Panchalankurichi.
 After making Sivapprakasam and Ilakkiyan MLAs, he falls out with them and they murder him.
 Perarasu, who has seen this murder, now wants to take revenge.

 In the end, Perarasu fits a bomb on a chair in a meeting on which Ilakkiyan sits.
 Kasi, desperate to save Ilakkiyan, goes into the room and prefers to die with Ilakkiyan.
 Perarasu feeling proud for his brother preferring to give up his life for his duty, saves both of them, but is shot by Ilakkiyan.
 Kasi then shoots Ilakkiyan, and Perarasu takes the blame before dying.
 The film ends with Kasi returning to become the next chieftain of his native village.